Janet Cruz: Tenure

 While serving in the legislature, Cruz joined with fellow State Representative Lori Berman to propose legislation that would ratify the Equal Rights Amendment in the state of Florida.
 Additionally, she strongly supported legislation that would "allow supervisors of elections to offer up to 14 days of early voting, and 12 hours of voting each day," in response to especially long lines at early voting locations during the 2012 elections.

 March 2016 a bill passed that allows advanced registered nurse practitioners and physician assistants to prescribe controlled substances, a measure the group had put before the legislature for 22 years.
 The Senate passed the bill Friday with a unanimous vote.
 The chamber passed the bill 117-to-1, with Tampa Democratic Rep. Janet Cruz casting the lone vote against the bill.
-Mrs. Cruz is married to a Tampa physician and this is thought to have impacted her decision to vote against the bill.
+Cruz is married to a Tampa physician and this is thought to have impacted her decision to vote against the bill.